RobBloxham/SEI-Project2-F1-Fan-Page/README.md

 "Door, Front, Closing, A.wav" by InspectorJ [www.jshaw.co.uk](www.jshaw.co.uk) of [Freesound.org](Freesound.org)<br/>

 ## Technologies Used
-The app was built with a MEN stack. <br/>
+The app was built with MongoDB, Express, and Node stack. <br/>
 It utilizes 2 API's for information sportsradar.com's F1 API for driver and team information and ergast.com's API for current driver and construction standings. <br/>
-As well as Random cats! from theoldreader.com/kittens as placeholder avatar images.
+As well as Random cats! from theoldreader.com/kittens as placeholder avatar images. </br>
 Semantic UI is used for stylizing.<br/>